If you’re a Roasty reader, you know we’re all about showing you how to brew the best cup of joe possible in the comfort of your kitchen.

 AdirChef Grab N’ Go Personal Coffee Maker

-The 15-ounce capacity, stainless steel coffee mug that’s supplied with the machine is well-insulated to keep your brew nice and hot, and it also fits comfortably into most car cup holders.
+The 15-ounce stainless steel coffee mug that comes with the machine is well-insulated to keep your brew nice and hot, and it also fits comfortably into most car cup holders.
 The machine shuts off automatically once the fill level on the cup is reached.

 The appliance is lightweight, small, and easily portable.
 Plus, for ease of cleaning, all the components are dishwasher safe.